aristofanischionis/ministry-of-labor-and-social-affairs/README.md

 - Register:
   - it registers when details incorrect (put .then() and promise)
 - Breadcrumb: (Path)
+- Add covid info statistics
 - Help page
 - Dashboard (edit profile ergazomenou)
 - Reservation page
 - Ergodotis/Ergazomenos and Company (Front-Back)
 - Footer translate
 - Fix footer to not be sticky
+- Use external file to host all text and import it and render it in pages
+- Covid requests are too slow maybe try to make them faster